Government-wide Pulse Survey

 - If I found a job elsewhere with more pay or better benefits, I would take it.

 Both questions were measured on a five-point scale from “strongly disagree” to “strongly agree.”
 We evaluated differences in agreement between the two questions among 126,540 respondents who answered one of the two questions.
 We found that, on average, respondents were more likely to express that they would take a job with more pay/benefits than one with more flexibility.
-Average agreement with “I would take another job with more flexibility/remote options” was 3.56 on a five-point scale.
+Average agreement with “I would take another job with more flexibility/remote options” was 3.56 on a five-point scale, in which 5 reflects “strongly agree.”
 In comparison, average agreement with “I would take another job with better pay/benefits” was 3.70 on a five-point scale.
-This difference of 0.14 pp is statistically significant (p < .001; 95% CI [-0.15, -0.12]).
+This difference of 0.14 points is statistically significant (p < .001; 95% CI [-0.15, -0.12]).
+The results from this pilot suggest that pay and benefits may influence expressed willingness to change jobs more than workplace flexibility.
+However, it is important to note that these results are specific to the context in which the survey experiment was conducted–a period of unprecedented workplace flexibility and economic uncertainty.
+Whether these results would replicate in a context with less workplace flexibility or greater economic security is unknown.

 Pulse 3 Survey Experiment Results